amosstorkey/virgintivocec/README.md

 All being well that should kick off the virgintivocec service.
 A reboot of the pi/pi2/pi3 and you should be away.

 # Thanks
 The code is a rehack from cecanyway, licenced under GPL2.
 (C) 2013 Magnus Kulke.

 I've built this originally for OSMC on a Pi2.
 Now (April 2016) testing for OSMC on a Pi3.
 Your mileage may vary for other platforms.

-I am now (May 2018) testing on a Virgin V6 box.
+I am now (from May 2018) testing on a Virgin V6 box.
+There have been no problems with getting this working for V6.

 Thanks also to Adrian Callaghan for http://adriancallaghan.co.uk/remote-controlling-tivo

-Tested and works on OSMC November 2015 build through to March 2018 build.
+Tested and works on OSMC November 2015 build through to September 2018 build.